 Publish Event Page makes your event "go live" and creates a page listing information about your event from the Event Description, as well as links to the Event Registration form (if enabled).
 It also automatically adds this event to your Event Listing Page and calendar.

 Enable Event Registration Form enables the online registration form for this event.
 Disabling this option closes online registration.
 Online event registration closes automatically after the specified Event End Date.

-Archive deactivates this event and prevents it from showing up on your internal event list.
-Archived events are not available in event reports.
+Inactive deactivates this event and prevents it from showing up on your internal event list.
+Inactive events are not available in event reports.